-UASBASP is an efficient programmer for Atmel AVR microcontrollers that works under multiple operating systems including Linux, Mac OS X, and windows.
-How to assemble this simple programmer read the previous article in this site or go to the original website of Thomas Fischl.
+UASBASP is an efficient programmer for Atmel AVR microcontrollers that works under multiple operating systems, including Linux, Mac OS X, and windows.
+How to assemble this simple programmer read the previous article on this site or go to the original website of Thomas Fischl.

-As it was mentioned USBasp has two available programming frequencies – high when jumper disconnected and low when connected.
+As it was mentioned, USBasp has two available programming frequencies – high when the jumper disconnected and low when connected.
 These frequencies are 375kHz and 8kHz.
-To use 375kHz speed, target MCUâ€™s clock frequency has to be at least 1.5MHz – four times higher than SCK.
-If the target is clocked with low-speed oscillator like 32kHz, then jumper has to be connected as it gives 8kHz SCK which is also 4*8kHz=32kHz.
+To use 375kHz speed, target MCUâ€™s clock frequency must be at least 1.5MHz – four times higher than SCK.
+If the target is clocked with a low-speed oscillator like 32kHz, then the jumper has to be connected as it gives 8kHz SCK, which is also 4*8kHz=32kHz.

 Building and preparing this programmer should not be a problem as it uses very few components.
-If you use 6 PIN ISP header, then you need 10 to 6 adapter — Flash Atmega8 with the newest firmware found in authors site.
+If you use 6 PIN ISP programming header, then you need a 10 to 6 adapter — Flash Atmega8 with the newest firmware found on the authors’ site.
 Right now latest firmware is 2007-10-23.
-For other details read in readme file.
+For other details, read in the readme file.

-If the device was soldered correctly then its time to put it on the action, first of all, connect USBASP adapter directly to the PC USB port – avoid hubs!
+If the device was soldered correctly, then it’s time to put it on action; first of all, connect the USBASP adapter directly to the PC USB port – avoid hubs!
 Install the necessary driver like it was described here.
-Then connect ISP header to the target board and power it up.
+Then connect the ISP header to the target board and power it up.
 Now we are all set.

 avrdude -c usbasp -p atmega16 -P usb -t